 But I digress.

-This wine smells like Lace. — a year ago
+This wine smells like Lace. — 4 years ago

 Very good PN for the price.
 Red berries and cocoa finish — 8 months ago